 This can help if:

-- Someone you know is going through a tough time
+- someone you know is going through a tough time

-- You want some tips on how to be there during tough times
+- you want some tips on how to be there during tough times.

 Why people don’t want help

-- Offer help or suggestions if and when your friend reaches out to you and asks for your advice.
+Give suggestions, if and when your friend reaches out to you and asks for your advice.

 If things are really serious